sshussain270/PSL-Demo/DOCS.md

 Domains are highest level structures.
 All entities and their interactions exist within the domain space.

-You define a new domain space `mydomain` as:
+You define a new domain space `market` as:
 ```
-domain mydomain {
+domain market {

 }
 ```
 ### Context

 Every interaction in a domain space happens with a context.
-You can add a `Context` to your domain space `mydomain` as:
+You can add a `Context` to your domain space `market` as:

 ```
-domain mydomain {
+domain market {
     context {

     }